The Art & Science of Teaching (Prof. Annette Pijuan-Hernandez, Elementary and Secondary Education)

 Meet the Professor:

-History of Television (Prof. Michael Daley and Prof. Thomas Szollosi, Film and Television)
+History of Television (Prof. Michael Daley, Film and Television)

 This seminar will trace the history of television, chronicling the impact the medium has had on society.
 The coursework will cover: the formative years of television, the Golden Age of TV, Variety shows from early live TV to Comedy sketch shows, TV dramas from westerns to procedural (cop, doctor, lawyer) shows, Situation comedies from family shows to workplace shows, anthology series, miniseries and now limited series, Genres from fantasy to sci-fi to fairy tales and Pay TV, original cable, Internet TV (arguably The New Golden Age).